Mabel Craft Deering: Career

 In 1902, The Anaconda Standard of Montana said that Craft had "made a hit when put in charge of the story about the return of the California volunteers from the Philippines, with eight reporters and three artists working under her instructions."

 Activities

 Women's clubs

 In 1901 Craft was active in a campaign to allow organizations of Negro women to join the National Federation of Women's Clubs.
 The San Francisco Examiner reported that Craft, in a "spirited debate" before the Forum [women's] Club, "stood forth as the champion of the social equality of colored women."

 In another debate, within the Philomath Club women's group, she stated:

-Our motto is service, and if we cannot find it in our hearts to do what we can to help the colored women – why, we had better break up our Federation!
-We will profit more by admitting the negro into our Federation than they [would], for we would be doing a very fine, honest, just thing, and if women's clubs are to be broad, if you are not to be narrow, exclusive women, you cannot but see the justice of my argument.